uccser/cs-unplugged/docs/source/author/content_style_guide.rst

 Learning Outcomes
 ------------------------------------------------------------------------------

-Each learning outcome has a unique text value, unique key, and belongs to a topic area.
+Each learning outcome has a unique text value, unique key, and can be used throughout every topic.
 The list of learning outcomes can be found in the Scorecard and are named according to the rules described in the sections below.